ministryofjustice/community-proxy/README.md

      -Djavax.net.ssl.trustStoreType=jks \
      -Ddelius.endpoint.url=<delius endpoint URL> \
      -Ddelius.api.username=<delius username> \
-     -Djwt.public.key=<supply or omit to use default T3>
+     -Djwt.public.key=<supply or omit to use default T3> \
      -jar build/libs/community-proxy-2019-06-19.jar

 (NOTE: To test whether events are generated to app insights, you can specify a property of -DAPPLICATION_INSIGHTS_IKEY=xxxxx
-       or an envionment variable of APPLICATION_INSIGHTS_IKEY.
+       or an envionment variable of APPLICATION_INSIGHTS_IKEY and SPRING_PROFILES_ACTIVE in logstash.
 Best not to pollute real environments with local stats too much though).

 # Maintenance tasks